slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'To get to the real reason, ask a person to go deeper than what they just said.
 Then again, and once more.
 The third time’s answer is close to the truth' -- Kevin Kelly*

 Giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.
-Howvwer, don't do it daily.
+Howewer, don't do it daily.

 ### On meetings